wayneeseguin/graft/doc/operators.md

 Even with BOSH Links, and Cloud Config, it's still occsionally necessary to have static IPs in your manifest.
 This operator makes the IP calculation fairly easy, and should be familiar to anyone who has used `spiff` to do this in the past.
-You give `(( static_ips ))` a list of indexes. `spruce` will look through the root document, and find the relevant IP ranges for static IPs for the network of a VM, and pull in as many as are needed based on the instance count.
+You give `(( static_ips ))` a list of indexes. `graft` will look through the root document, and find the relevant IP ranges for static IPs for the network of a VM, and pull in as many as are needed based on the instance count.
 It even supports BOSH AZs fairly well.